SeismicData/ASDF_definition/index.rst

 ===========================================

 This document presents the current status of an attempt to develop and define a new data format for modern seismology.
-It is currently divided into four parts:
+It is currently divided into five parts:

 1. The introduction demonstrates the necessity of a new format and gives a high-level overview of the format and the ideas behind it.